-Fig. 1.
-SEM Micrographs of epoxies coated with DLC, (a) EP4-DLC and (b) EP3-DLC combination coatings demonstrating the importance of optimising the chemical and structural configuration of the carbon layer.
-However, it is also particularly important to place emphasis on the mechanical properties of the epoxy layer, the surface finish and the preparation of the material prior to coating with DLC [16,17].
-Salvadori et al [17] found that in the early stages of the deposition process on a rough surface, the tops of the peaks grow faster than the troughs are filled.
+Typical atomic force microscopy (AFM) images of substrates and coatings are shown in Fig. 2.
+AFM images show the topography of the DLC coated EP4 is similar to the epoxy substrate topography on a macro level; however, on the micro- and sub-micron scale the intrinsic DLC structure [14] dominates the surface, demonstrating the importance of optimising the chemical and structural configuration of the carbon layer.
+However, it is also particularly important to place emphasis on the mechanical properties of the epoxy layer, the surface finish and the preparation of the material prior to coating with DLC [15, 16].
+Salvadori et al. [16] found that in the early stages of the deposition process on a rough surface, the tops of the peaks grow faster than the troughs are filled.
 Thus in the beginning of the deposition, the DLC film roughness tends to increase, becoming larger than the original roughness of the substrate surface.
-With PECVD deposited on epoxy, we may see some increase in the roughness on a lateral scale over $50\mu m$, with the coating enhancing the morphological features of the ground epoxy (figure 2, top); on a sub-micron level the DLC acts to reduce the surface roughness.
+As the DLC film grows thicker, the growth in roughness slows, this is mainly due to filling of the valleys, generated by lateral growth of the surfaces.
+For DLC deposited by PECVD on epoxy substrates, we see an increase in the roughness on the 50 $\mu$ m scale, with the coating procedure enhancing the morphological features of the ground epoxy (Fig. 2, top) increasing the RMS roughness from 161 nm to 770 nm; on a sub-micron level the DLC has a smoothing effect, as seen in Fig. 2 (bottom) the roughness is reduced from 34.6 nm to 15.4 nm.